RandomComputerUser/FancyLighting/README.md

 - Tweaked the appearance of the sun in Fancy Atmosphere
 - Tweaked sky light color Preset 1 (now called “Natural”)
 - Improved and optimized global illumination
+- Improved ambient occlusion, making it subtler
+- Increased the default ambient light proportion to 90% (from 60%) to partly compensate for the previous change
 - Slightly improved the quality of the bicubic render mode
 - The gamma setting now adjusts output gamma (instead of content gamma)
 - Gamma and sRGB output no longer affect camera mode
-- Increased the range of the gamma setting to 140–300 (from 160–280)
+- Increased the range of the gamma setting to 140–300% (from 160–280%)
 - Increased the maximum normal maps strength to 15 (from 12)
 - Increased the maximum bloom strength to 20 (from 15)
 - Full HDRR exposure can now be adjusted in increments of 5 (instead of 10)